jdfx/laravel-api-react-front-end-docker-template/README.md

 Dont forget to create your database also you will need to disable caching_sha2_password for MySQL 8.0 as Laravel doesnt support this.

+CREATE DATABASE api_server;
+GRANT ALL PRIVILEGES ON *.* TO root@'%' WITH GRANT OPTION;
-ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '';
+ALTER USER 'root'@'%' IDENTIFIED WITH mysql_native_password BY '';

+@todo - automate the above for dev.

 ## Client